 Pro Tip: A good way to keep grimy shoes from dirtying up the inside of your luggage and one of the little genius packing hacks is to fit disposable shower caps (the kind that are free at many hotels) over the sole of the shoe before you put them in your bag.
 The empty space inside your shoes can also be used to store items – like deodorant and shaving cream, just put it in a resealable bag first.

 Resealable bags are one of our essentials for packing.
+They come in handy for everything from an open bag of snacks to your wet bathing suit on a travel day.
 Find out more tips in our blog post, Everyday Items for Traveling.